 The Qseries machines will help you get your quilting projects completed.
 The machines are very easy to operate, and the interface probably looks and feels similar to your domestic machine.
 With the dual regulators, your quilting will look great.
 You will feel like an expert quilter in no time.

 Rental choices are:

 Sit-down version Q20 -- no certification class needed for this machine but an appointment is needed.

 Frame version Q24 -- certification class needed prior to rental.

 The following information pertains to rental of the Q24 frame version:

 4-hour certification class needed to rent the frame version.
 Class fee $100.

 See the class schedule for available QSeries Certification class times.
 During the class you will learn how to operate the machine, load a quilt on the frame, and you will practice free motion quilting and how to use and advance an edge-to-edge pantograph.
 After you complete this class you are eligible to rent the machine.
 Using the Q24, try doing some quilting with a pantograph to get started and then branch out into something more custom.
 Time slots are available Tuesday thru Friday in slots of 2 hours each.

 Qseries Rental -- What Is Included In The Rental Fee?

-• Staff for assistance
+• Staff for assistance with machine problems

 • Bernina metal bobbins (property of the store) or prewound M class bobbins if available